FerretDB/dance/CONTRIBUTING.md

 bin/task dance DB=ferretdb TEST=mongo-go-driver
 ```

-In this example we run `mongo-go-driver` tests against FerretDB:
+In this example we run `mongo-go-driver` tests against FerretDB.

+Possible parameters:

 * The `DB` environment variable should have the value `ferretdb` or `mongodb`.
   It defines what tests are expected to pass and fail.
 For example, see [mongo-go-driver tests configuration](https://github.com/FerretDB/dance/blob/main/tests/mongo-go-driver.yml) (fields under `results.ferretdb` and `results.mongodb`).
-`TEST` environment variable should have the value `mongo-go-driver`, or be empty.
+* The `TEST` environment variable should have one of the values `mongo-go-driver`, `diff`, `mongo-tools` or be empty.
-It defines what test configuration to run; empty value runs all configurations.
+It defines what test configuration to run.
+Empty value runs all configurations.

+### How to configure tests

+Configuration of tests is stored in the `tests/*.yml` files (one file per each type of tests).
+In particular, these files contain the information about expected number of failed, skipped and passed tests
+for each database, what is considered a failed and a passed test and which tests are skipped.

+### How it works?

+To run diff tests call `task dance DB=ferretdb TEST=diff` command to test FerretDB
+or `task dance DB=mongodb TEST=diff` to test MongoDB.

+The `dance` command reads the configuration file and runs the tests.
+Then it compares
+the actual number of passed and failed tests with the number from the configuration file.

+If the numbers are different, dance prints the list of unexpected tests and exits with a non-zero code.

 ## How to write diff tests